Mary de Bohun

 Mary de Bohun (c.
 1369/70 (Note: "Mary (born in 1369-70) was naturally a matter of considerable interest to Buckingham.
-As long as she remained single, the entire Bohun inheritance would fall to him.) – 4 June 1394) was the first wife of Henry Bolingbroke, Earl of Northampton, who after her death became King Henry IV.
+As long as she remained single, the entire Bohun inheritance would fall to him.) – 4 June 1394) was the first wife of Henry Bolingbroke, Earl of Northampton, who became King Henry IV.
 As she died before her husband came to the throne, Mary was never queen.
 She and Henry had six children together, including the future Henry V.

 Early life

 Mary was a daughter of Humphrey de Bohun, 7th Earl of Hereford and Joan FitzAlan, a daughter of Richard FitzAlan, 10th Earl of Arundel, and Eleanor of Lancaster.

 Mary and her elder sister, Eleanor de Bohun, were the heiresses of their father's substantial possessions.
 Eleanor became the wife of Thomas of Woodstock, 1st Duke of Gloucester, the youngest child of Edward III.
 In an effort to keep the entire inheritance for himself and his wife, Thomas of Woodstock pressured the child Mary into becoming a nun.
 In a plot with John of Gaunt, Mary's aunt took her from Thomas' castle at Pleshey in Essex back to Arundel, whereupon she was married to Henry Bolingbroke, the future Henry IV of England.